erasam/LODs-Easy-Generator/Documentation/Documentation.md

    - In all other cases just select all meshes

 2. For each iteration between **LOD Start** and **LOD End** (both included)
     - If **Enable Collections by Iterations** is selected then:
       - It enables all the collections (and belonging meshes) having its Name property containing "LOD0"+current iteration
       - It disables all the collections (and belonging meshes) having its Name property containing "LOD0"+a different iteration

     - If **Delete existing Decimate modifier** is selected it deletes all Decimate modifiers associated to it

     - If **Apply all modifiers** is selected it applies all the modifiers associated to it

     - It appends a new Decimate modifier to the selected mesh having
       - Name="LOD"+"str(iteration+1)"
       - Type="Decimate type"
       - Ratio based on "Decimate ratio"   //depending on "Decimate Type" e.g. for Collapse 1-decimateRatio*(iteration+1)

-- If "Save file" it saves a new blender file with same source name + LODiteration   //e.g. format(fileName, "_LOD",str(iteration+1),".blend")
+    - It saves a new blender file with same source name + LODiteration   //e.g. format(fileName, "_LOD",str(iteration+1),".blend")
-- If "Open created file" it invokes a new blender instance to open the created file

 # Add-on execution
 With the parameters shown in the previous picture, the **Generate LOD files** button will create two files as shown in the following pictures: